commfish/sitka-herring-unfished-biomass/README.md

 herring unfished biomass simulations performed in `estimate_B0`.
 See appendix d of **final paper goes here** for a writeup of this analysis.

-### `revised_analysis`

-This project recreates ADF&G's original analysis estimated Sitka Sound unfished biomass in R.

-### `sta_analysis`

-This project recreates an analysis performed by the Sitka Tribe of Alaska and submitted to the Alaska Board of Fisheries public comments.
-See the report at `documentation/sta_analysis_methods_critique.pdf` for results and a critique of methods.

 ## To run Sitka Sound unfished biomass calculation